reza0221/Data-Science/Data Pipeline Series/README.md

-A collection of Data Pipelines.
+# A collection of Data Pipelines.
+Tools which I crrently use: Zookeeper, Kafka, Debezium, NiFi.